 As we’ve seen here, ICM can incentivize some big folds.
 Expect less ICM-aware opponents to be guided by the intuition they’ve trained in spots where survival was not as important.
 Many will not fold 44 or JTs in the SB to the BTN shove in the above example.
 Against them, you will not be able to shove as wide and will need to open tighter.

-A large number of big blinds relative to the average stack or stakes being played, usually referring to a player who is more than 100 big blinds deep.
+A large number of big blinds (bb) relative to the average stack or stakes being played, usually referring to a player who is more than 100bb deep.
 See SPR.

 That said, players who do not understand ICM may be weak in other ways as well.
 For example, they may not appreciate why 92s or Q5o should call a minimum opening raise.
 Their default, ICM-oblivious strategy may be very passive in the BB (this is a common leak), leading them to inadvertently play a strategy more appropriate for the final table dynamics.
 In that case, the ICM strategy shown above should work well for you.